Conrad Letzkau: Commemoration

-A street in Wrzeszcz district (New Scotland neighbourhood) is named after him.
+A street in the Wrzeszcz district (New Scotland neighborhood) is named after him.

 A new Carillon was built in Gdańsk (second one in the city) at the Main Town Hall in 1999 and each of its 37 bells, in addition to being engraved with the coat of arms of the city and Poland, was given a historical patron.
 Conrad Letzkau was made the patron of bell #33.